 All the parameter values, belonging to standard inputs or advanced inputs are described in this section.
+It shows the initial conditions considered for the test.

 All the settings dedicated to the test and dealing with the thermal are displayed in this section.
 Here is the displayed subsection: